Get Involved

 Our Journey So Far

-• February 2025 NHS Devon announces an eight-week “test and learn” trial to move out-of-hours primary angioplasty (pPCI) for heart attacks from Torbay Hospital to the Royal Devon & Exeter (RD&E).
+- February 2025 NHS Devon announces an eight-week "test and learn" trial to move out-of-hours primary angioplasty (pPCI) for heart attacks from Torbay Hospital to the Royal Devon & Exeter (RDE).
 Torbay cardiologists and MPs raise urgent concerns about patient safety and the impact of longer journey times.

-• May 2025 After strong opposition from consultants, patients, campaigners and elected representatives, NHS Devon withdraws the trial proposal.
-The decision is presented as a “pause”, and local clinicians warn that the underlying threat to Torbay’s cardiac unit remains.
+- May 2025 After strong opposition from consultants, patients, campaigners and elected representatives, NHS Devon withdraws the trial proposal.
+The decision is presented as a "pause", and local clinicians warn that the underlying threat to Torbay's cardiac unit remains.

-• July 2025 25 July: A report is published ahead of the 31 July NHS Devon ICB meeting, setting out work on a county-wide “case for change” covering prevention, emergency care and planned cardiology services across Devon.
+- July 2025 A report is published ahead of the 31 July NHS Devon ICB meeting, setting out work on a county-wide "case for change" covering prevention, emergency care and planned cardiology services across Devon.
+The ICB discusses this at its meeting.
+No specific relocation proposal is put forward, but campaigners note that emergency cardiac care at Torbay is now being considered within a wider reconfiguration.

-• August 2025 22 August: Public Governor John Kiddey, who had previously spoken out against moving emergency cardiac services from Torbay to Exeter, resigns from the Council of Governors.
+- August 2025 Public Governor John Kiddey, who had previously spoken out against moving emergency cardiac services from Torbay to Exeter, resigns from the Council of Governors.
 The Trust records this as his personal decision, adding to local concern about how dissenting views are being handled.

 This campaign is only as strong as the people behind it.